-According to the 2022 World Happiness Report, Finland is the happiest country in the world for the fifth year in a row.
-It’s followed by Denmark, Iceland, Switzerland, and the Netherlands in the annual survey released on Friday, March 18, 2022, that ranks countries by how happy their citizens perceive themselves to be.
-European countries, including Norway, Sweden, and Luxembourg dominate the rest of the top 10.
+According to the 2023 World Happiness Report, Finland is the happiest country in the world for the sixth year in a row.
+It’s followed by Denmark, Iceland, Israel, and the Netherlands in the annual survey released on Monday, March 20, 2023, that ranks countries by how happy their citizens perceive themselves to be.
+European countries, including Sweden, Norway, Switzerland, and Luxembourg dominate the rest of the top 10.

-In fact, the only countries outside of Europe to make the top 10 in 2022 are Israel and New Zealand, which ranked ninth and tenth respectively.
-The United States gained three spots, coming in at 16 in the rankings this year, while the United Kingdom maintained its spot at 17 since last year.
-Meanwhile, China jumped from 84 to 72 in this year’s report, showing that people’s perception of how their country handled the pandemic could have also contributed to an overall rise in well-being.
+In fact, the only country beside Israel outside of Europe to make the top 10 in 2023 is New Zealand, which ranked 10th.
+The United States gained one spot, coming in at 15 in the rankings this year, while the United Kingdom dropped two spots since last year to 19.

 - New Zealand